SmartAdvisorOnline

 Public Wi-Fi defence dashboard illustration

-Updated: 13 March 2026 Test focus: airports, cafés, hotels Data: threat model + live tools By Denys Shchur
+Updated: 20 June 2026 Test focus: airports, cafés, hotels Data: threat model + live tools By Denys Shchur

-Quick answerIf you use public Wi‑Fi in cafés, airports, trains or hotels, the safest workflow is: join the network → pass the captive portal → enable VPN auto-connect → verify IP and DNS.
-In 2026, the biggest risks are evil twin hotspots, DNS hijacking, and session leakage.
+Short answerIf you use public Wi‑Fi in cafés, airports, trains or hotels, the safest workflow is: join the network → pass the captive portal → enable VPN auto-connect → verify IP and DNS. the biggest risks are evil twin hotspots, DNS hijacking, and session leakage.
 Start with a stable provider, keep a kill switch enabled, verify leaks in our Leak Test Tool, and bookmark VPN troubleshooting before you travel.

 Disclosure: We may earn affiliate commissions if you buy via our links.
 This helps fund testing.
 See Disclosure.